Please fill out the form below and we will be in touch to arrange a visit.

 The department also offers enrichment activities with guest speakers from the prison service and clinical Psychology visiting the school annually to discuss applied psychology.
 The department has high expectations regarding minimum standards in order to nurture a work ethic that is going to allow success at university.
 Independent research skills and revision skills are also taught and encouraged.

-The Religious Studies Department consists of three subject specialists who are committed to enabling students to discuss and think about some of the most complex questions that have faced humanity throughout the ages.
-Mr Affleck is the Head of Religious Studies and he is assisted by Dr Green and Ms Marsh.
+The Religious Studies Department consists of two subject specialists who are committed to enabling students to discuss and think about some of the most complex questions that have faced humanity throughout the ages.
+Mrs Tattersall is the Head of Religious Studies and she is assisted by Mr Singh.

-In Years 10 and 11, students are prepared for the AQA course, focusing on Christianity and Buddhism to explore four different themes – Conflict, Families, Life and the Existence of God.
-The course is examined by two papers set at the end of the course, which asks students to show their knowledge and understanding of the different topics as well as analysing different answers to the issues raised within the themes.
+In Years 10 and 11, students are prepared for the AQA GCSE course, focusing on Christianity and Islam to explore four different themes – Conflict, Relationships, Crime and Punishment and Religion and Life.
+The course is examined by three papers that are examined at the end of the course, which asks students to show their knowledge and understanding of the different topics as well as analysing different answers to the issues raised within the themes.
+The course is taught by two experienced GCSE examiners who offer their expertise to the students.

-At A Level, students follow the AQA specification, furthering their knowledge of Buddhism, Philosophy and Ethics.
-They examine some of the greatest thinkers of all time, critiquing and discussing their views in depth.
-The course is examined by two papers – one on Philosophy and Ethics and the other on Buddhism and the Dialogues between the two subjects at the end of the course.
+At A Level, students follow the Eduqas specification, furthering their knowledge of Christianity, Philosophy and Ethics.
+They examine some of the greatest thinkers of all time, critiquing and discussing their views in depth and apply ethical theories to the issues of using nuclear weapons for mass destruction, homosexuality, polyamorous relationships, abortion, euthanasia, capital punishment and immigration.
+The course is examined by three papers: Christianity, Philosophy and Ethics.